davidhullster/davidhullster.github.io/src/content/posts/2019-03-05-are-you-working-in-the-wrong-field.markdown

 status: publish
 categories: []
 tags:
   - life
   - school
   - training
   - work
 meta:
   _publicize_job_id: '28277836129'
   timeline_notification: '1551744434'
-author:
+author: Scratches
-  'Scratches'
-permalink: "/2019/03/05/are-you-working-in-the-wrong-field/"
+permalink: /2019/03/05/are-you-working-in-the-wrong-field/
 ---

 Nobody should expect to be paid for their passion, but your greatest satisfaction, your greatest benefit to your community is where you can actually contribute at your highest level.